wesleymth/bio482_miniproject/README.md

-# bio482_miniproject
+# BIO-482 Miniproject

-Repository for the data analysis miniproject of the course Neuroscience: cellular and circuit mechanisms (BIO-482).
+Repository for the data analysis miniproject of the course Neuroscience: cellular and circuit mechanisms (BIO-482), EPFL.
 This repository contains a MATLAB and python version of this project, as well as associated functions used for computations.

+# Setting up
-## Installation
+## Download
 - Clone `git clone ...` or download as zip file this repository (green button).
 - Download data at the provided link.